 The East Room is available for the bride and her attendants as a dressing/waiting area and is available one hour prior to the ceremony start time.
-Also known as the Bride’s Room, it is also available to our same gender couples as a private dressing area.
+Traditionally known as the Bride’s Room, it is also available to our same gender couples as a private dressing area.
 The East Room must be cleared out immediately after the ceremony, regardless of whether another ceremony party follows or not.
-The bride should appoint 1-2 people to be responsible for removing all belongings and seeing that the room is left as it was found.
-There are no facilities for men to dress in the church so they should arrive fully dressed and meet in the Round Room one hour prior to the ceremony and should be fully dressed as there is not private space in this area.
+One to two people should be appointed to be responsible for removing all belongings and seeing that the room is left as it was found.
+Gentlemen will meet in the Round Room one hour prior to the ceremony and should be fully dressed as there is not private space in this area.

 Couples that expect fewer than 30 guests may choose to seat everyone on the Chancel located directly in front of the altar rail.
 This special arrangement must be discussed in advance with the clergy person and the Wedding Coordinator.

 As a safety precaution, cloth runners are not permitted in the aisle and nothing may be tossed (e.g. flowers, rice, confetti, etc).
 All floral arrangements must be preassembled and may be delivered one hour prior to your ceremony at the earliest.
 Florists must be directed to the Round Room and can only deliver items on the day of the ceremony.
 Couples are responsible for providing the florist with delivery instructions and the gate code in order to enter and load behind the church.
 The Wedding Coordinator will provide the gate code one week prior to your ceremony.

 From Highway 101 North and South with From Highway 101 take University Avenue